 Ravagers Command Traits:

-3: Favoured by the Pantheon: You can add or subtract 2 from the result of any rolls amde for this general on the Eye of the Gods table.
+3: Favoured by the Pantheon: You can add or subtract 2 from the result of any rolls made for this general on the Eye of the Gods table.
 We’ll discuss said table a little later on, but manipulating this table is very important to improve the chances we get a great result and negate the possibility of said hero getting turned into a Chaos Spawn.
-I love this on a combat character, as they’ll actually be getting into fights with Heroes and Monsters and thus are more likely to actually roll on the table throughout the game.
+The problem is this command trait does nothing unless you manage to get a combat character in a fight and win, making this rather narrow.
+D-

 4: Eternal Vendetta: You can re-roll wound rolls for attacks made by this general.
 In addition, you can re-roll hit rolls for attacks made by this general that target Order units.
 I quite like this even if we’re not getting the re-roll hits all the time as it’s a reliable boost to efficiency for a combat character without needing to do anything special.
-Probably one of the last ones you’ll pick from this list but it’s not bad.
+B-

 5: Flames of Spite: If the unmodified wound roll for an attack made by this general is 6, the target suffers 1 mortal wound in addition to any normal damage.
-This is obviously great on any combat character with a boat load of attacks, like the Darkoath Warqueen, Chaos Lord on Karkadrak or an Ogroid Myrmidon.
-Makes a nice combo with Mark of Slaanesh too because of the exploding hits they gain access to.
+Works best on any combat character with a boat load of attacks, like the Darkoath Warqueen, Chaos Lord on Karkadrak or an Ogroid Myrmidon.
+C-

 Ravagers Artefacts of Power:

 2: Blasphemous Cuirass: Roll a dice each time a mortal wound is allocated to the bearer.
 On a 5+, that mortal wound is negated.
-Not terrible but it’s not an exciting choice and there’s certainly more interesting options you’ll want to take.
+A solid if boring defensive artefact that may see use if you are in a particular MW heavy meta.
+C+

 4: Cloak of the Relentless Conqueror: You can re-roll charge rolls for the bearer.
-Next!
+D

 This is your wizard-focused legion.
 They’re all about empowering your spells and to that end they possess the ability to cast Binding Rituals.
 Each turn at the beginning of the hero phase, one Cabalists Wizard may perform either the Ritual of Sorcerous Might, or the Ritual of Corruption.
 Sorcerous Might requires a friendly Cabalists unit to be within 3″ of the caster, you roll a dice on a 3+ it’s successful – D3 models are slain from the unit and for the remainder of the phase, all Cabalists Wizards add 1 to their casting rolls for each model slain.
 We’ll cover the spells later but the lore of the damned has a number of spells that have pretty steep casting values, so this is a great faction-wide buff to give.
 Ritual of Corruption on the other hand works along the same lines however instead of boosting magic, you may pick a predatory endless spell within 12″ of the caster – you may move up to 3″ for each model slain (so up to 9″).
 This is fantastic because it allows us to double up on the effect of the endless spell if it triggers when moving over a unit, and it also helps to keep the endless spells where they need to be and away from your front lines.